 Here are the essential concepts you must grasp in order to answer the question correctly.

-When multiplying fractions, multiply the numerators together and the denominators together.
+To multiply fractions, multiply the numerators together and the denominators together.
 Simplify the resulting fraction by reducing common factors.
-This is essential when dealing with expressions that include fractional coefficients, ensuring the final answer is in simplest form.
+This is important when coefficients are fractions, as in the given expression.